junxit/us-congress-bills-112/metadata.md

 - 2011-03-17 — Introduced in House
 - 2011-03-17 — Introduced in House
 - 2011-03-17 — Referred to the House Committee on Natural Resources.
+- 2011-03-28 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2012-04-26 — Subcommittee Hearings Held.
+- 2012-05-16 — Committee Consideration and Mark-up Session Held.
+- 2012-05-16 — Ordered to be Reported (Amended) by the Yeas and Nays: 27 - 10.
+- 2012-05-16 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2012-07-09 — Placed on the Union Calendar, Calendar No. 418.
+- 2012-07-09 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-578.
+- 2012-07-09 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-578.